 - Fights infection

-- Maintains normal blood sugar (glucose) levels
+- Maintains regular blood sugar (glucose) levels

-I cannot stress enough the importance of making an appointment with your vet when you notice any changes whether physical or behavioural.
-Unfortunately they are usually just attributed to the natural aging process, but in most cases they signal a problem.
+I cannot stress enough the importance of making an appointment with your vet when you notice any physical or behavioral changes.

-Other symptoms to watch out for include
+Other Cushing’s disease symptoms in dogs to watch our for include:

 - Increased hunger